JCR Vol 06 No 2: Symposium on Puritanism and Society

 If these conclusions seem preposterous to you, you will want to order the latest Journal of Christian Reconstruction, which contains my article showing how free enterprise economics came to the Puritan colonies iii the final years of the 17th century.
 You will want to read Gordon Geddes' essay on the Puritan view of death, Greg Bahnsen's defense of biblical law against Merideth Kline's attack, Rita Mancha's study of women in Calvinist thought, Richard Flinn's essay on the Puritan concept of the family, James Jordan's essay on Puritanism and music, and David Chilton's defense of Oliver Cromwell.
 "Puritanism and Society" will provide you with information which will enable you to decide whether Dr. Lloyd-Jones' assessment is correct, whether his view on 17th-century Puritanism's outlook is truly heretical.

 A download link will be provided to you as soon as you have purchased.
 You will also receive the links via email.
-There is no limit on downloads.
-Please keep your download links email.
-If you need it sent again, please contact us.

 You can find your downloads in your account by going to your orders and clicking the Status & Download button.